itpplasma/GORILLA/PAPER_JOSS/paper.md

 # Introduction
 Extremely hot plasmas with a temperature of several million degrees Celsius are needed to produce energy from nuclear fusion.
 Under these conditions, hydrogen isotopes are fused, and energy is released.
 The energy release from 1 kg of fusion fuel corresponds approximately to that of 10000 tons of coal.
 A future use of this energy source is the subject of worldwide research projects.
 However, the confinement of such hot plasmas poses major physical and technological problems for researchers.
 In particular, complex numerical methods are necessary to understand the physics of such plasmas in complicated toroidal magnetic fields.

-One kinetic approach for simulating the collective behavior of a plasma utilizes direct modeling of particle orbits.
+An important kinetic approach for simulating the collective behavior of a plasma utilizes direct modeling of particle orbits.
 A well-known approximation for computing the motion of electrically charged particles in slowly varying electromagnetic fields is to reduce the dynamical equations by separating the relatively fast circular motion around a point called the guiding-center, and primarily treat the relatively slow drift motion of this point.
 This drift motion is described by the guiding-center equations; see [@littlejohn_variational_1983] and [@boozer_guiding_1980].

 Here, we provide an efficient code for the purpose of solving the guiding-center equations.
 This code is a numerical implementation of the novel, quasi-geometric integration method described by @eder_quasi-geometric_2020.